 In 2020 in the Middle East, a couple was thrown into prison for translating the Bible into the local language.

 In China there is an ongoing persecution of the church: the government is closing churches and arresting pastors.

 These three stories and many others may be found at persecution.com, the official site of Voice of the Martyrs.
 The accounts reflect those we find in the New Testament and throughout history, where Christians have suffered from official government action (Acts 21:33-36).
 Much more frequently, Christians suffer from “illegal” mob violence (Acts 19:23-41); this second type is easily the most prevalent today.

 It has been calculated that most of the Christians who have been martyred throughout history were killed in the time period from 1900-2010.
-Currently, about 171,000 Christians lose their lives for their faith annually (http://christianity.about.com/od/denominations/p/christiantoday.htm).
-That’s equivalent to a World Trade Center attack every six days.
+Currently, about 90,000 Christians lose their lives for their faith annually.
+Perhaps the numbers have fallen over the past decade.
+But even then, that’s still equivalent to a World Trade Center attack every week.

-One website I’ve read has an article on which it begins with gun control of assault weapons, then an emotional plea that “they” are certainly going to come and take away ALL guns, then the next thing – it’s a dead certainty!! – is that they will take away our Bibles and put us in prison camps.
+One website I’ve read has an article on which it begins with gun control of assault weapons, then an emotional plea that “they” are certainly going to come and take away ALL guns, then the next thing – it’s a dead certainty! – is that they will take away our Bibles and put us in prison camps.

-My guess is that this pastor does not face loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death?
-I have run into far too many of these Christians who are playing a game of make-believe and what-iffery, making out that their minor irritations put them in the ranks of persecuted, confronting the world with chin held high.
+Where are the thousands of American believers who endure loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death?
+I have run into far too many of these Christians who are playing a game of make-believe and what-iffery, making out that their daily irritations put them in the front ranks of the persecuted, confronting the world with chin held high.
 Americans posture, while brave soldiers such as Asia Bibi are fighting the real battles.